 How many records have been compromised?

-It’s hard to know definitively how many records were compromised, because few publicly disclosed breaches contain this information – either because the organisation doesn’t know or isn’t obliged to say.
+As we often note, it’s hard to know definitively how many records have been compromised, because few publicly disclosed breaches contain this information.

 Which sectors are most vulnerable?